Darlington Personal Injury Solicitors – No Win No Fee Claims

-We should start out by saying our main office is not based in Darlington.
+We should start by saying our main office is not based in Darlington.
 However, our personal injury solicitors can help claimants across the UK.
-We can also help or organise additional services, such as a medical examination in your area through our nationwide medical expert panel.
-We have been able to help many claimants from across Great Britain get the compensation which they are owed after an accident which was not their fault.
-No matter whether you suffered medical negligence, were injured in a road traffic accident, or suffered a workplace accident, we are here to help.
+Our nationwide medical expert panel can also help or organise additional services, such as a medical examination in your area.
+We have been able to help many claimants from across Great Britain get the compensation they are owed after an accident that was not their fault.
+Whether you suffered medical negligence, were injured in a road traffic accident or suffered a workplace accident, we are here to help.
 As long as you meet the eligibility criteria set out below, our team may be able to help you.

 Your eligibility to make a claim

-As with many things, there are certain eligibility criteria which you need to meet in order to be able to make a personal injury claim.
+As with many things, there are certain eligibility criteria that you need to meet to make a personal injury claim.
 These criteria apply to anyone seeking damages, not just those using our services.
-The first criteria you need to meet is that your accident took place within the last three years, or that your condition was either diagnosed in that time, or the connection between your injury and the accident made in that time.
+The first criteria you need to meet are that your accident occurred within the last three years, or that your condition was either diagnosed in that time or the connection between your injury and the accident made in that time.